louie007/loopback-paginator-mixin/README.md

     "Paginator": {
       "limit": 5,         // items per page, default: 10
       "maxLimit": 60,     // max items per page, default: 100
-      "noMaxLimit": true  // only use this, if you know what you are doing!
+      "noMaxLimit": true, // only use this, if you know what you are doing!
-    }
+      "firstPage": true   // paginate to page=1, by default }
   }
 }